-This is the story of how a fuzzy idea born while living in a fishing village along the Pacific Coast of Nicaragua turned into Good Trip Coffee.
+This is how an idea born while living along the Pacific coast of Nicaragua turned into a coffee company.

 The trip of a lifetime.

 Our story begins on the road.
-In 2015, we packed-up our life and set out to travel on a shoestring and write a new chapter, free of expectations.
+In 2015, we packed-up our life and set out to travel on a shoestring and write a new chapter.

 Out of the kitchen and into coffee country.

-After months tinkering in our coastal kitchen, we took a trip through Nicaragua’s coffee-producing regions of Esteli, Jinotega, Matagalpa, and Nueva Segovia, meeting with farmers, cooperatives, buyers, and exporters.
-It was an eye-opening experience that left us captivated.
+After months tinkering in our coastal kitchen, we took a trip through Nicaragua’s coffee-producing regions of Esteli, Jinotega, Matagalpa, and Nueva Segovia, meeting with producers, cooperatives, buyers, and exporters.
+It was an eye-opening experience that left us deeply interested in the industry.

-Equipped with new perspectives and sourcing relationships, we returned to the US and moved to Denver to start a coffee company with a positive mission.
+Equipped with new perspectives and sourcing relationships, we returned to the US hooked on starting a coffee company.

-On October 11, 2016, Good Trip Coffee Co. was born.
-Two months later, we opened our website and launched our product line of artisan brews, all featuring original artwork by Denver artists Josh Holland and Shannon Bonatakis.
+Fast-forward six months later and on October 11, 2016, Good Trip Coffee was born.
+Two months later, we opened our website and launched our first product line of artisan cold brews, all featuring original artwork by Denver artists Josh Holland and Shannon Bonatakis.
 By spring 2017, we were selling at local markets & events.
+In fall 2017, we expanded our offerings beyond cold brew.
 And today, the journey continues.
-We’re proud of our products, our values, and our commitment to giving talented communities of women coffee producers the market access– and spotlight– they deserve.
+We’re proud of our products, our values, and our commitment to partnering with communities of women producers & smallholders.

 Angela & Andrew

-The resilience and dedication of smallholder coffee farmers is incredibly inspiring, yet the human story of coffee remains largely untold.
-We believe it’s the most important link in the chain from seed to cup.
-Our hope is to bring you closer to coffee farming communities, to learn about their craft, and to experience the passion that surrounds their coffees.
+Coffee producers are the most important link in the chain from seed to cup.
+Our hope is to bring you closer to these communities, to learn about their craft, and to experience the passion that surrounds their coffees.